Psmths/windows-forensic-artifacts/network/evtx-1024-rdp-activex.md

 # TerminalServices-RDPClient/Operational/1024: RDP ClientActiveX is trying to connect to the server
 This event, logged to the TerminalServices-RDPClient/Operational channel, is logged when an RDP session is attempted to a remote endpoint.

+> [!IMPORTANT]
-This event is unique as it is logged on the **source** endpoint.
+> This event is logged on the **source** endpoint.

 ### Behavioral Indications
  - [x] Behavioral - Lateral Movement (TA0008)